Justo-Tapiador/jhs/docs/instantiator.md

 ### Some Auxiliary Functions

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can tell a specific JHS instance to ban cetain modules by means this instantiator function:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can tell a specific JHS instance to ban cetain modules by means this instantiator function.
+For example:
 ```javascript
 execJHS.banModules(3,['attila','bitcore-lib']);
 ```